JosephAbang/alx-system_engineering-devops/README.md

-This is a project based repo for shell basics
+This directory contains software engineering essentials for the alx program